Alvin Snyder

 Alvin Snyder (March 31, 1936 – January 28, 2019) was an American journalist, author, and former Director of TV and Film Service at the United States Information Agency.

 Early life

-Snyder was born on March 31, 1936 in Trenton, New Jersey.
+Snyder was born on March 31, 1936, in Trenton, New Jersey.
+He graduated from the University of Miami in 1958.

 Career

 Snyder started his career at CBS News in New York in 1959 as a news producer and was an editor on a documentary on Edward R. Murrow that won a Grammy award in 1967.
 He was later recruited by the Nixon White House and appointed Deputy Special Assistant by Richard Nixon to run TV operations in the newly established Office of Communications.

 Alvin Snyder was featured on David Frost's series Playhouse Presents.
 "Nixon's the One," a reenactment using verbatim dialogue from the Nixon White House tapes, featured actor Ryan McLuskey as Snyder opposite Harry Shearer's Nixon during the President's resignation address.

 USIA and KAL 007 role

 Later he became a Director of TV and Film at the US Information Agency in Washington as an aide to Charles Z. Wick.
 A key contribution for Snyder at the USIA was documented after the downing of Korean Air Lines Flight 007.
-Snyder was credited with producing the video shown to the UN Security Council in 1983 that uncovered more evidence of Russia's role in the downing of the civilian aircraft.
+Snyder was credited with producing the video shown to the United Nations Security Council in 1983 that uncovered more evidence of Russia's role in the downing of the civilian aircraft.